axelcarapinha/Ansible-automations/README.md

     - SSH settings configuration
     - Unix user for Ansible

-Feel free to customize to your needs!
+Feel free to customize to your needs, there's a folder template too.
 Want to test yourself the power of Infrastructure as Code?
 Keep reading! 🚀